libiyao/Computational-Methods-For-Data-Analysis/README.md

 This is a repository for AMATH 482 at the University of Washington taught by Jason John Bramburger.

 There are 5 assignments in this class and each folder includes all materials that is related to each assignment.
-The topics of each assignment are:
+The topics of the assignments are:

 1) Fourier Transform
 2) Music analysis using Gobar Transform